paulfarning/juno-66-editor/README.md

-# juno-66-editor
+# Juno-66 Editor
-Controller and editor for Juno-66.
+A browser based MIDI controller and editor for Juno-66.